 In other cases, cybercriminals will sell access to the botnet network, sometimes known as a “zombie” network, so that other cybercriminals can make use of the network for their own malicious activities, such as activating a spam campaign.

 The number of bots will vary from botnet to botnet and depends on the ability of the botnet owner to infect unprotected devices.
-Some examples:
+For example:

 When the Mirai botnet was discovered in September 2016, Akamai was one of its first targets.
 Our platform continued to receive and successfully defend against attacks from the Mirai botnet thereafter.
 Akamai research offers a strong indication that Mirai, like many other botnets, is now contributing to the commoditization of DDoS.
 While many of the botnet’s C&C nodes were observed conducting “dedicated attacks” against select IPs, even more were noted as participating in what would be considered “pay-for-play” attacks.
 In these situations, Mirai C&C nodes were observed attacking IPs for a short duration, going inactive, and then re-emerging to attack different targets.
 Learn more about the Mirai botnet here.

 The PBot DDoS malware re-emerged as the foundation for the strongest DDoS attacks seen by Akamai during the second quarter of 2017.
 In the case of PBot, malicious actors used decades-old PHP code to generate a massive DDoS attack.
 Attackers were able to create a mini-DDoS botnet capable of launching a 75 gigabits per second (Gbps) DDoS attack.
 Interestingly, although the PBot botnet was composed of a relatively small 400 nodes, it was able to generate a significant level of attack traffic.
 Learn more about the PBot malware here.